 Your hair should now be completely revived, shiny, and tangle-free!

-Tangled hair extensions look like a rat’s nest, an experience that no one wants to have.
-However, with millions of extensions that are washed every day, sometimes you can get unlucky.
-But whether tangled hair is the result of poor maintenance or low-quality extensions, there are ways to salvage the mess.
+Tangled hair extensions look like a rat’s nest, an experience no one wants.
+However, with millions of extensions washed daily, you can sometimes get unlucky.
+But whether tangled hair results from poor maintenance or low-quality extensions, there are ways to salvage the mess.

 The thing you don’t want to do is yank the tangles out with a brush or a really fine tooth.
 Instead get the antistatic comb or extremely wide comb.
 These will not damage extensions.